 From what I hear at the multiple writers conferences I go to, most people just need some direction.
 They need to stop spending so much time on what’s not going to make a difference and put their time into what will.
 They need to focus–both in subject matter and effort—on what will attract and reach a defined tribe.
 They need to develop more income streams instead of trying to rely on one or two.

-So at the beginning of this 2016 I did something about it.
+So in early 2016 I did something about it.
 I launched the 12-module Travel Writing Overdrive course.

 Travel Writing Overdrive